Nefomemes/battlelog.js/CONTRIBUTING.md

 If you are using a Git client then you can do stuff in your Git client.
 But of courfe. if you have Git CLI in your machine, you can run that command in your terminal and it should get displayed in your Git client as well.

+## Step 2:

+If you have done this, you should

+## Step 3: Make changes

+Now you should be able to edit the files in your machine.
+Open the repo folder in your preffered text editor.
+And do your stuff.
+Move to Step 3 once you are done.